What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

-The New Yorker’s website has historically been primarily intended to generate print subscriptions to the magazine, which has a circulation of about 1 million.
+The New Yorker’s website has historically been primarily intended to generate print subscriptions to the magazine, which has a print circulation of close to 1 million.
 Much of the magazine’s content, as well as its archives, are available only to subscribers, though the website includes a significant amount of free online-only content, including podcasts, videos, blogs and audio slideshows.
 In 2014, the magazine relaunched its website and announced it would launch a metered paywall later that year, preceded by three months of free archives.

 The magazine significantly expanded its web operation in late 2011, growing its web staff to 12 employees.
-As of mid-2013, its traffic had grown to 10.7 million monthly unique visitors with a heavy emphasis on social and mobile media.
+As of mid-2014, its traffic had grown from 3 million to 10 million monthly unique visitors with a heavy emphasis on social and mobile media.
 In 2013, it hired former BuzzFeed staffer Matt Buchanan and announced plans to expand its verticals into business, science, and technology.
 It launched a science and tech vertical in April 2013, along with new books and humor verticals around the same time.
 It also moved into native advertising in 2013.